Windsor with kids - Castles in stone and Lego

 Laser shooty rides

 Wandering into the new Ninjago ride – we weren’t really paying attention to the walls until we noticed that they weren’t just telling us about Ninja Characters but were issuing us with instructions for the shooty laser ride which lay in store.
-Whip-lashed our heads in the nick of time to learn that you were not to move your arms sideways.
-Missed the other 3 pictures showing us what you were supposed to do.
+Whip-lashed our heads in the nick of time, scanning the walls frantically as we realised this. only managing to ascertain rule one (of about five), that you were not to move your arms sideways.
+Missed the other pictures showing us what you were supposed to do.
 Oh well.

 There is a sizeable Egyptian theme going on in the Land of the Pharaohs who are incongruously linked to another laser shooty ride.
 Here you fire red light, from a traditional gun this time, at snakes in urns and a towering animated Tutankhamun.
 Mummies are available in small, medium and large.